Muttahida Qaumi Movement – London: 1990 to 1999

-The violence gripped urban Sindh politics in the late 1980s after General Zia ul-Haq's era, and finally in 1992, the erstwhile government of Prime Minister Nawaz Sharif passed a resolution in assembly to launch a military operation in Karachi to target 72 'big fishes'.
+The violence gripped urban Sindh politics in the late 1980s after the end of President and Army Chief, General Zia-ul-Haq's era, and finally in 1992, the erstwhile government of Prime Minister Nawaz Sharif passed a resolution in assembly to launch an operation in Karachi to target 72 'big fishes'.
 The federal government gave the reasoning behind this operation, known as "Operation Clean-up", as the government's attempt to end terrorism in Karachi and to seize unauthorized arms.
 Operation Clean-Up, which ostensibly sought to eliminate all terrorists irrespective of their political affiliation, began in June 1992.
 MQM perceived this operation as an attempt to wipe out the party altogether.
 Political violence erupted while MQM organized protests and strikes.
 The resulting lawlessness prevailed in the largest metropolitan city of Pakistan, which led to the country's president dissolving the National Assembly.

-During the 1992 violence Saeed Bharam left the country when a warrant was issued for him in connection with a murder.
-Since then, the political party is run by Mr Bharam, from self-imposed exile in London.
+During the 1992 violence Altaf Hussain left the country when a warrant was issued for him in connection with a murder.
+Since then, the political party is run by Mr Hussain from self-imposed exile in London.